ioncodes/GitSpector/README.md

 - [ ] GitHub Private (never tried)
 - [ ] GitLab

+# Infos
+* The update interval is set to 5 seconds (can be changed later)
+* Toast notifications are only available on OS X, Linux and Windows 10

 # How to
 Make sure you have created the files projects.json and settings.json.
 Also make sure that you have added your GitHub credentials in settings.json as mentioned above.
 Run it via ```electron .``` or download the release and start GitSpector.exe (not available yet).
 To add a new project click on the plus (+) at the right top corner.
 There you can add the link to your GitHub repository and add a name.
 If used, you can add the CI link, but it's not needed.
 The build status is marked with a tick or a cross at the right side of the project name.
 To open the GitHub page, click on the name/header.
+To set your credentials, click on the wrench at the top left corner, enter your username and password/token and hit save.
+Now restart the application.